Bobby Jordan: Later career and personal life

-In subsequent years, Jordan worked as a bartender, a bad choice for him considering his alcoholism.
-He worked to support his family as a door-to-door photograph salesman and as a roughneck for an oil driller.

-In 1957, Jordan and his wife divorced, they had one son, Robert Jr.
+In 1957, Jordan and his wife divorced; they had one son, Robert Jr.

 Death

 On August 25, 1965, Jordan entered the Veterans Hospital in Sawtelle, California, for treatment of cirrhosis of the liver.
 He died on September 10, 1965 at the age of 42.
-His former Dead End Kid and East Side Kid co-star Leo Gorcey once observed, "Bobby Jordan must not have had a guardian angel."
+His former Dead End Kids and East Side Kids co-star Leo Gorcey observed in his memoir, "Bobby Jordan must not have had a guardian angel."
+He was buried at Los Angeles National Cemetery.